Skip to main content

 ~75 km (47 mi.)

-The perfect combination of urban amenities at nature’s doorstep, Moncton really is the hub of all things fun in the heart of the Maritimes.
+The perfect combination of urban amenities at nature’s doorstep, Destination Moncton-Dieppe really is the hub of all things fun in the heart of the Maritimes.
 Just a hop, skip and a jump from the Fundy and Acadian coasts (two of New Brunswick’s most iconic locations, The Hopewell Rocks and Parlee Beach are about 30 minutes in either direction), the “hub city” is about as perfectly positioned as it gets.

-First up, grab your swimsuit and get ready to unwind.
+If you need some down time, grab your swimsuit and get ready to unwind.
 You’re headed to Usva Spa for an outdoor relaxation experience inspired by a Nordic ritual dating back more than 2000 years.
 Perched on a hill overlooking the city, you’ll get a view of Moncton sprawled out below as you settle into vacation mode.

-Now, head off to your day’s jungle adventure: the Magnetic Hill Zoo.
+Then head off to your day’s jungle adventure: the Magnetic Hill Zoo.
 After all, if you’ve visited Moncton but didn’t come face-to-face with a full-size Amur Tiger, does it even count?
 This 40-acre park provides a friendly environment for visitors to connect with and learn about more than 70 indigenous and exotic species.
 Expertly cared for, the zoo’s residents are divided between four distinct areas: the Americas, Africa, Asia and Discovery.

 Monkeys Moncton Zoo